natrand/data-visualisation/README.md

 ## Dataset

 The dataset used for this project is obtained from Kaggle and can be found in the `data` directory.
-It includes a CSV file named `obesity_classification.csv` containing various features such as age, height, weight and gender.
+It includes a CSV file named `obesityclassification.csv` containing various features such as age, height, weight and gender.

 ## Jupyter Notebook Files